decent-chat/decent/docs/api.md

 ## Retrieve server version [GET /api]
 + never requires session

 Returns `{ decentVersion }`.
 Should be used to check to see if a particular server is compatible with this spec.
+Note that Decent follows [SemVer](https://semver.org/), so unless the MAJOR (first) portion of the version number is different to what you expect communication should work fine.

 ```js
 GET /api/